vex-me-not/MySQLuiries/README.md

 # MySQLuiries
-Make sure to first load the vaxdpDump file and then the quiries file
+Make sure to first load the vaxdpDump file and then the quiries file.
+Also the original assignment is provided for context.